IBM/node-sdk-core/Authentication.md

 - url: (optional) The VPC Instance Metadata Service's base URL.
 The default value of this property is `http://169.254.169.254`, and should not need to be specified in normal situations.

-- disableSslVerification: (optional) A flag that indicates whether verificaton of the server's SSL certificate should be disabled or not.
-The default value is `false`.

-- headers: (optional) A set of key/value pairs that will be sent as HTTP headers in requests made to the IAM token service.

 Usage Notes:
 1. At most one of `iamProfileCrn` or `iamProfileId` may be specified.
 The specified value must map to a trusted IAM profile that has been linked to the compute resource (virtual server instance).